Day 1: Tokyo

 - Make sure you also visit the Dharma Hall.
 Look up at the dragon’s eyes in the mural on the ceiling – they’ll follow you everywhere!

-- In the evening, sing your heart out at one of Japan’s favourite past times – karaoke!
-This is with a twist, but you’ll have to come on the tour to find out what it is!
+- In the evening, sing your heart out doing one of Japan’s favourite pastimes – karaoke.
+As part of the price you’re able to drink as much as you like, all night!
+The karaoke comes with a twist, but you’ll have to come on the tour to find out what it is… (3000 JPY)

 Day 9: Kyoto

-- Either relax your vocal cords after the previous night’s exertions or take in the majestic temples that adorn the Philosopher’s path.
+- Take a breather and relax your vocal cords after the previous night’s exertions – or if you feel you have the energy we would suggest taking a look at the majestic temples that adorn the Philiospher’s path.

-- Dive into Eikando and Nanjenzi temples and experience a dose of tranquility.
+- If you want to ensure your morning is truly relaxing, dive into the Eikando and Nanjenzi temples to experience a dose of tranquility.

 - Alternatively, you could check out the International Manga Museum.